nqminds/edgesec.github.io/docusaurus/docs/config.md

 ### defaultOpenVlanId (integer)

 The default VLAN ID positive integer number assigned to new devices if `allowAllConnections` flag is set to `true`.

-### quarantineVlanId (integer)

-The VLAN ID assigned to devices that are quarantined.

 ### execAp (boolean)